Helpful Legal Resources and Links

 1.1 Your course materials

 If you are taking an academic course, your start point is always the materials listed in the course syllabus.
 The course syllabus includes many readings, perhaps a course book and many articles.
-Your research relates to your course, your course assigned materials relate to your course, so it is certain that some of those assigned materials relate to your topic.
-So read them first and see what the cite to and refer to.
-Thus course materials are your start point, but rarely your finish line.
+Your research relates to your course, your course assigned materials relate to your course, so some of those assigned materials probably relate to your topic.
+Read those first and see what the cite to and refer to.
+Course materials are your start point, but rarely your finish line.

-Maybe you are taking one of my courses?
-Review the course book and syllabus and articles listed in the syllabus, and articles on this website.
-If I am teaching about it, I have probably written something about it that can get you started.
+If you are taking one of my courses, be sure to review the course book and syllabus and articles listed in the syllabus, and articles on this website.
+If I am teaching about it, I have probably written something about it, which is a good start point.

 1.2 My articles are starting points on the law and other topics

-My articles can be cited and they explain the law in a relatively simple and straightforward manner.
-Then, these articles refer to and link to specific statutes, regulations, cases, or writings by experts in the field.
-If you are new to law, you can start with my Introduction to Law, articles, and others are linked to below.
+My articles explain the law in a simple and straightforward manner.
+You can cite to them, and more importantly they refer to and link to specific statutes, regulations, cases, or writings by experts in the field.
+If you are new to law, you can start with my introductory articles to get that level 1 and 2 learning. (see links at bottom).

 My blog articles are necessarily short and concise and I do not pretend to be an expert in all things.
 So they are a start point but not your finish line.
 Sometimes they cite to other articles that have more detail, or external resources or references.
 Identify authoritative legal sources such as statutes, regulations, and case decisions that have strong precedent.
 Also think about secondary and tertiary sources.